openpi

 Training

-Example configuration for training on the Trossen AI dataset:
+Below is an example configuration for training on the Trossen AI dataset.
+You must customize these parameters for your specific dataset:

 Note